JD277/ADAKADEMY-WRO2025/schemes/README.md

 ### Drive

-the kit use an simple Ackerman direction powered by a servo with 1.8kgcm standing torque, said direction is a geometric design principle used in vehicles to ensure that both front wheels turn at different angles when making a turn, allowing the vehicle to move smoothly around corners without skidding.
+The kit use an simple Ackerman direction powered by a servo with 1.8kgcm standing torque, said direction is a geometric design principle used in vehicles to ensure that both front wheels turn at different angles when making a turn, allowing the vehicle to move smoothly around corners without skidding.
 This system uses a linkage setup that enables the inner wheel to turn sharper than the outer wheel, following the natural arc of the turn.
 In the Fischertechnik Maker Kit Car , the Ackermann steering mechanism is implemented using a set of tie rods connected to the front wheels.
 [We recommed this video to learn more about it](https://www.youtube.com/watch?v=hsQO5C0adQk)

 While the propulsion is made by a mechanism called "diferential" wich  Maker Kit includes, is a mechanical system that allows the driven wheels of the vehicle to rotate at different speeds while receiving power from the same source.
 This is essential for smooth turning, as it enables one wheel to move faster than the other when the vehicle corners, preventing skidding and reducing tire wear.
 In the context of the WRO 2025 FE category, this type of differential is typically used in rear-wheel-drive configurations where an electric motor powers both rear wheels through a shared axle.
 While the kit’s differential simplifies the drivetrain design and improves maneuverability, it may not be suitable for advanced autonomous driving tasks due to its mechanical limitations and potential lack of precision control compared to software-based or independent motor control.